Otty Pure mattress review in brief

 The Otty Pure performed well in our motion transfer tests, making it suitable for couples on different sleep schedules, as well as wriggly sleepers seeking motion absorption.
 The edges are slightly softer than we'd like, though, especially when sitting on the edge of the bed.

 The first part of our Otty Pure mattress review took place in March 2021, when we slept on a single size exclusively for three weeks.
 Since then, it has been in a spare room, where a variety of other people (of different sizes and sleep preferences) have slept on it intermittently, and given their views.
+We've also tested out a cheaper option from this brand (without the fancier foams), and you can read about that model in our Otty Original mattress review.

 At RRP this is solidly a Premium model, but regular mattress sales of 35% off or more shift it into mid or upper-mid range territory.
 The extras are a little stingy for that price – particularly the trial, which at 100 nights is half what most of Otty's closest competitors give you.
 Despite that, we think this mattress offers good value for money.
 The build quality is excellent, and after a couple of years of intermittent use, it's holding up incredibly well, with no signs of dipping or sagging.
 Read on for our full Otty Pure mattress review, which explores all these points in more detail.